 Now that we have a good understanding of what environmental print is, we can look at some activities you might want to use in the classroom!

 2. Environmental Print in Blocks Center (Pre-K Pages) – I created a set of free, printable traffic signs for you to use in your block center to help you create a print rich environment in your classroom, keep reading to grab your copy!

-3. Food Box Front Puzzles (Little Bins for Little Hands) – Create some fun environmental print puzzles just by digging in your recycle bin!
+3. Food Box Front Puzzles (Pre-K Pages) – Create some fun environmental print puzzles just by digging in your recycle bin!